Futurist Theatre

 YO11 1NT

-A vast cinema on the seafront, catering to both residents and tourists, this is the largest cinema in the U.K. still showing films, although live shows are also part of the programming these days.
+A vast cinema on the seafront, catering to both residents and tourists.
+In January 2014 when it was closed, this was the largest single screen cinema in the U.K. still showing films, although live shows were also part of the programming.

 The rear section is higher and plain dating from the time the auditorium was extended in 1968.
 The proscenium arch is not original, is rectangular and rather plain.

-The Futurist Theatre now presents a summer season of live shows, with big name concerts during the rest of the year.
+The Futurist Theatre presented summer seasons of live shows, with big name concerts during the rest of the year.

-When there is no live entertainment then films are screened (most of the Sept-June period) although the theatre is never remotely full for a film!
+When there was no live entertainment then films were screened (most of the Sept-June period) although the theatre was never remotely full to capacity for a film!

 Some more photos – taken shortly before the Council meet to decide the fate of the Cinema in August 2012 – largely of areas never seen by the public.